 Tool selections are choices that are sometimes seen as high-risk.
 After all, you do not want to find yourself in the situation outlined in the introduction to this article.
 That is why sometimes the choice is “dumped” on the IT department.
 It’s a tactic that hardly ever has a happy ending.
 The biggest problem is often not the actual choice, but the lack of commitment to that choice by the future end users.
 If they don’t believe in it or aren’t four-square behind it, it will be hard to make it a success.

-There are thousands of reasons why a Performance Management project could fail, but there is a single reason why they succeed: the will to make the new solution a success.
-That desire has to grow from day one of a tool selection and it should be shared by everyone involved.
+There are thousands of reasons why a Performance Management project could fail, and there are many more tool selection pitfalls, but there is a single reason why they succeed: the will to make the new solution a success.
+That desire has to grow from day one of a tool selection, and it should be shared by everyone involved.

 Planning in PowerBI: Finext extends Planning and Analytics portfolio with partnership Acterys!

 Digital transformation is a major trend.
 Many organizations see the need for it.
 It is no longer possible to imagine our working lives without it.
 On the 11th of November, our newest event 'Digital Fi...